How to be organized in your life with xTiles: simple tips that actually work

 Overstuffed space is more destructive than you would think.
 Also, it’s more depressive than you would think.
 Don’t let things pile up so that they start to seem impossible to manage.

-The rule can be applied to digital clutter too.
+The rule can be applied to digital clutter, too.
 All those emails, the tasks you accomplished weeks ago, and dozens of funny memes you saved just in case steal your attention and energy.

-Set aside time to get rid of everything you don’t need anymore.
-If you’re determined to start from scratch, you might start with decluttering, but prepare yourself that it might take time to clean your house, your laptop, your inbox, etc. Then, you may schedule routine decluttering every week or month.
+You may schedule routine decluttering every week or month.
 Regular decluttering will also help you be organized when moving to a new place.

 However, there’s no need to throw away the stuff you don’t need anymore.
 If it still is in good condition, you may donate it or try to sell it, so you will have money on new stuff… just kidding. 😀